-Every candidate for the Master's Degree must complete it within four years from the date of admission.
-A one-year extension may be obtained upon the recommendation of the Provost and approval of the President.
+Every candidate for the M.S., M.A. or M.B.A. degree must complete the degree requirements within a period of four (4) years from the date of registration for the anticipated degree.
+A one-year extension may be obtained upon the approval of the Provost.
 Under no circumstances will a degree extension petition of more than one year be granted.